kmilo9999/cubify-style/README.md

 Rendering Instruction:
 The scene is defined in DemoScene.cpp under graphics/scenes/DemoScene.cpp.
 I suggest you only modify this file.

+**You can add new geometry in constructor since after it, the added primitives will be passed to cubifyprocessor, so the primitives you add later is not likely to be passed to cubifyprocessor**

+**DemoScene::tick is where you can update the scene.
+The function is called every frame and the delta time is the time after the last frame in second.**

 **The cubify process will automatically start and you can press P to pause or resume it.**

 You can modify the constructor of DemoScene to add geometries.